KellyT4425/The_WagClub/README.md

   - Staff dashboard with filters/analytics
   - Saved favourites/recurring bookings
   - Admin-side review management and profile/pet data oversight
+> All items in Future Enhancements are stories not delivered in this sprint and are deferred for subsequent iterations.

 ## User Guide
 - Browse services: go to Services, search/filter, view details, add to cart.